 - fostering of imagination, divergent thinking and creative making

-These ecologies of things are composed of embodied and tangible artifacts in combination with virtual, pliable media in all its forms.
-In addition to creating systems of knowledge, control and imagination, I’m interested in the fundamental and challenging questions around the relationship between the tangible and the virtual, the embodied thing and the media thing.
+What’s especially power is ecologies of smart things, composed of embodied and tangible artifacts in combination with virtual, pliable media in all its forms.
+As part of this, I’m interested in the relationships between the tangible and the virtual, the embodied thing and the media thing.

 Reimagining the Goals and Methods of UX for ML/AI

 AAAI Spring Symposium Series, Designing the User Experience of Machine Learning Systems, Stanford

 Three Clues for an Apple AR Ecosystem / Medium

 Design foresight piece on the potentials for an iPhone based AR system

 Article that challenges human centered design and other conventions of interaction design.